Sweeney Todd: The Demon Barber of Fleet Street (2007 film): Plot

-Trying to figure out what to do with Pirelli's body, Mrs. Lovett suggests that they cook him and serve him in a pie.
+Trying to figure out what to do with Pirelli's corpse, Mrs. Lovett suggests that they bake him in a pie.
 Todd and Mrs. Lovett decide that Todd will kill his customers and Mrs. Lovett will bake their bodies into meat pies to feed to the public ("A Little Priest").
 Todd rigs his barber chair with a mechanism to drop his victims' corpses through a trapdoor and into her basement bakery, where she bakes them into pies.
-Meanwhile, Anthony continues to search for Johanna, Todd laments his missing daughter, and the beggar woman tries to warn the public about Mrs. Lovett's pies ("Johanna Reprise").
+Meanwhile, Anthony continues to search for Johanna, Todd laments his missing daughter, and the beggar woman tries to warn the public about Mrs. Lovett's pies ("Johanna – Reprise").

-With both their businesses prospering and customers raving about the pies while unaware of their contents ("God, That's Good"), Mrs. Lovett tells an uninterested Todd of her hopes to marry him and retire ("By the Sea").
+With both their businesses prospering and customers raving about the pies while unaware of their contents ("God, That's Good!"), Mrs. Lovett tells an uninterested Todd of her hopes to marry him and retire ("By the Sea").
 Anthony poses as a wig maker in order to rescue Johanna from the asylum, planning on hiding her in Todd's barbershop.
 Toby becomes wary of Todd and tells Mrs. Lovett of his suspicions, vowing to protect her ("Not While I'm Around").
-She locks him in the basement and intends on killing him after he discovers Pirelli's purse in her possession.
+After he discovers Pirelli's purse in her possession, Mrs. Lovett locks him in the basement and intends on killing him.

 The Beadle arrives to inspect reports of the stench from the chimney, but is tricked and murdered by Todd.
-Toby finds a toe in a pie in the basement, then finds the piles of butchered corpses, and finally, watches The Beadle's body fall through the trapdoor into the basement.
+Toby finds a toe in a pie in the basement, then finds the piles of butchered corpses and, finally, witnesses the Beadle's body fall through the trapdoor into the basement.
 Mrs. Lovett informs Todd of Toby's suspicions and the pair search for the boy after he escapes into the sewers.
-Meanwhile, Anthony brings Johanna, disguised as a boy, to the shop and has her wait there while he leaves to find Todd.
+Meanwhile, Anthony brings Johanna, disguised as a boy, into the shop and has her wait there while he leaves to find Todd.

 The beggar woman enters the shop looking for Bamford and Johanna hides in the chest.
 The woman recognizes Todd, but upon hearing Turpin approaching, Todd kills her and drops her through the trapdoor.
 Todd explains to Turpin that Johanna had repented and is returning back to him, offering a free shave in the meantime.
 Todd reveals himself as Benjamin Barker, before slashing Turpin's throat and dropping him into the basement.

 Todd discovers Johanna but does not recognize her, preparing to kill her as well.
-Meanwhile, the dying Judge Turpin clutches at Mrs. Lovett's dress, causing her to scream and distract Todd; he allows Johanna to flee the shop and hurries to the bakehouse to finish the job.
-He then recognizes the beggar woman as his wife Lucy and Mrs. Lovett admits that she lied to him about her death.
-He pretends to forgive her and they waltz together, before he kills her by throwing her into the oven.
-Toby emerges from the sewer and picks up Todd's straight razor as Todd mourns Lucy.
-Todd allows Toby to slit his throat, and Toby walks away as Todd dies in the basement, holding Lucy's body ("Finale").
+Meanwhile, the dying Judge Turpin clutches at Mrs. Lovett's dress, causing her to scream and distract Todd; he allows Johanna to flee the shop and hurries to the bakehouse to finish Turpin off.
+He then recognizes the beggar woman as his wife Lucy and Mrs. Lovett admits that she lied to him about her suicide.
+He feigns forgiveness and they waltz together, before he kills her by throwing her into the oven.
+Toby emerges from the sewer and grabs Todd's razor as the latter mourns Lucy.
+Todd allows Toby to slit his throat, and Toby walks away as Todd bleeds to his death in the basement, holding Lucy's body ("Finale").